Loren Carpenter

 Loren C. Carpenter (born February 7, 1947) is a computer graphics researcher and developer.

 Biography

 He was a co-founder and chief scientist of Pixar Animation Studios.
-He is the co-inventor of the Reyes rendering algorithm and is one of the authors of the PhotoRealistic RenderMan software which implements Reyes and renders all of Pixar's movies.
-Following Disney's acquisition of Pixar, Carpenter became a Senior Research Scientist at Disney Research.
+He is the inventor of the Reyes rendering algorithm and is one of the authors of the PhotoRealistic RenderMan software which implements Reyes and renders all of Pixar's movies.
+Following Disney's acquisition of Pixar, Carpenter became a senior research scientist at Disney Research.
 He retired in early 2014.

 In around 1967 Carpenter began work at Boeing Computer Services (a part of aircraft maker Boeing) in Seattle, Washington.
 During his time there Carpenter studied for a B.S. in mathematics (1974) and an M.S. in Computer Science (1976), both from the University of Washington.
 Some of his work concerned using computer technology to improve Boeing's mechanical design processes, which were still entirely done by hand on paper.